 The Certificate offers graduate students the opportunity to structure a course of study that explores cities through a variety of disciplinary approaches.
 The Certificate emphasizes the intersection of interpretive approaches from the arts and humanities with methods from the environmental design disciplines.
 A complete program description and application information is available here.

-Infrastructure Imaginaries in West Africa: Informal Urbanism, Creativity, and Ecology in Lagos, Nigeria (Interdisciplinary Research Studio)
+Infrastructure Imaginaries: Informal Urbanism, Creativity, and Ecology in Lagos, Nigeria (Interdisciplinary Research Studio)

 Core Seminars and Interdisciplinary Research Studio courses are generally offered in the Spring term.
 A complete list of current and upcoming courses that count as core courses toward the Graduate Certificate can be found here.